The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Case Studies

 \subsection{AWS Systems Manager Agent}

 \looseness=-1 The \ac{AWS} \acf{SSM Agent}~\cite{SSMAgent} provides features for configuring, updating, and managing Amazon EC2~instances, and is widely used by \ac{AWS}~customers.
-A part of this codebase implements a novel protocol which enables encrypted interactive shell sessions with remote host machines, similar to SSH, without needing to open inbound ports or manage SSH keys.
-This protocol establishes these shell sessions with a handshake protocol involving a signed elliptic-curve Diffie-Hellman key exchange to derive sessions keys that are subsequently used in the transport phase to encrypt the shell commands and their results.
+A fork of this codebase implements a novel protocol which enables encrypted interactive shell sessions with remote host machines, similar to the \ac{SSH} protocol, without needing to open inbound ports or manage \ac{SSH} keys.
+This protocol establishes these shell sessions with a handshake protocol involving a signed elliptic-curve \ac{DH} key exchange to derive sessions keys that are subsequently used in the transport phase to encrypt the shell commands and their results.